 Also be sure to see our Facebook group for immediate help from fellow members.

 Q: I recently purchased an used 2008 Mazda 3 (manual transmission) with about 120,00 miles on it.
 Sometimes, when I attempt to shift from 2nd to 3rd, the gearshift sticks, and I’m unable to shift into 3rd.
 I have to pull over and repeatedly jiggle the gearshift to pop it out of second gear.
 Also, when stopped, I’ve sometimes had trouble putting the car into 1st.
 And, overall, shifting from 1st to 2nd is a little rough.
-The brake/clutch fluid is topped off, so it’s not that.
-And the clutch itself seems fine so I’m wondering if I should take my car to a transmission shop?
+The brakes/clutch fluid is topped off, and we very recently installed an auto front disc brake conversion kit and were extremely careful to do it properly and tested the brakes many times, so it’s not that.
+Although the clutch and brakes seem fine, I’m wondering if I should perhaps take my car to a brake services and transmission shop anyways?

 A: The solution to your issue is one of the three following things (ranked from most to least likely):

 A new clutch.
-While the clutch material may well still have some life in it, the two halves of the disk have started to separate and they are still partially engaged even when you push the pedal all of the way to the floor, it is very clear that we need an urgent clutch repair.
+While the clutch material may well still have some life in it, the two halves of the disk have started to separate.
+They are still partially engaged even when you push the pedal all of the way to the floor.
+This is something you’ll find happens often with cars.
+Don’t t run it into the ground.
+Instead, use this opportunity to find a good and reliable auto repair shop and drive it in yourself.
+It is very clear that we need a clutch repair, so start by asking places if they know and can work with clutches.

 A Clutch Master Cylinder and/or Clutch Slave Cylinder starting to fail.
 In this scenario, even when you push the pedal all of the way to the floor, the clutch pressure plate doesn’t fully release, and as with Option 1, the clutch disk is still partially engaged.